 The Moon is the Earth’s only natural satellite, roughly 385,000 kilometers away.
 It is roughly the size of Continent of Africa in terms of surface area.
 As of today scientist have not found any sign of life on the moon.
-(Not even a dead bacteria.)
+Not even a ‘dead’ bacteria.

 The Moon’s gravitational influence produces the body tides, ocean tides, and the slight lengthening of the day.
 The current distance of the Moon’s orbit is over thirty diameters of Earth.
 Its size in the sky is almost the same as the size of the Sun.

 If you’re content with just taking a closer look, Space Adventures, and the Russian Space Agency has come with an idea of a tourist flight around the moon for approximately 100 million dollars.
 However, if you cannot get into space, you can still see the Moon from the Earth.